erinosb/batchAverageWigs/README.md

 June 13, 2016

 ##### PURPOSE
 A very basic wrapper to merge together replicates of wig files by averaging across conditions in batch.
+Does the following...
+  1. Merges .wig files into an average .wig file
+  2. Comparesses the .wig file into a .bw file
+  3. Writes a track log file that contains custom track information for uploading to UCSC Genome browser

 ##### USAGE
 ```